Policy made with people,not flung at them.

 Drop the Tariffs

 Tariffs raise the costs of fertilizer and other raw materials, invite retaliation from trading partners, and destroy confidence in the reliability of our supply.
 When markets move elsewhere, they are not readily recovered.
-Idaho's agricultural exports are not a sideline — they are essential to our economy, and we cannot afford the disruption tariffs create.

 Reform Immigration